Doctor insights on:

 How many times to floss a day?
 I brush/floss at night.
 In A.M., I brush and do not floss til nighttime.
 I do use mouth rinse in A.M.
 Good enough?

 AWESOME: AWESOME...I think you are doing a great job and you are being a model patient. keep it up!!
 Connect with my Virtual Practice on Healthtap for any dental questions with my special keycode: DFWMCQ!
-Securely video or text chat by virtual appointment.
-Http://htap.
-Us/28qexs ...Read moreSee 1 more doctor answer
+Securely video or text chat by virtual appointment. http://htap.us/28qexs ...Read moreSee 1 more doctor answer

 About how long does a person have geographic tongue for?
 I've been diagnosed with mildly irritating geographic tongue.
 My dentist gave me some mouth rinse but said that there isn't really anything else that he can do, and that it may go away on its own.
 I